 The 737 MAX will deliver the big savings in fuel that airlines require for the future.
 The 737 MAX 8 is the first in the family to be developed and represents about 80 percent of the demand in the single-aisle market reduces fuel use and CO2 emissions by an additional 14 percent over today's most fuel-efficient single-aisle airplanes – and 20 percent better than the original Next-Generation 737s when they first entered service.
 The 737 MAX family is powered by CFM International LEAP-1B engines and include design updates such as Boeing’s Advanced Technology winglet, that will result in less drag and further optimize the 737 MAX performance especially on longer-range missions.

-When compared to a fleet of 100 of today's most fuel-efficient airplanes, this new model will emit 310,455 fewer tons of CO2 and save more than 215 million pounds of fuel per year, which translates into more than $112 million in cost savings*.
-The 737 MAX 8’s fuel burn is expected to be 8 percent per-seat lower than the future competition.
+When compared to a fleet of 100 of today's most fuel-efficient airplanes, this new model will emit 305,000 fewer metric tons of CO2 and save more than 215 million pounds of fuel per year, which translates into more than $112 million in cost savings*.
+The 737 MAX 8’s fuel use is expected to be 8 percent per-seat lower than the future competition.